1 dead, dozens of hostages freed after Los Angeles standoff

 Associated Press

 About two hours before taking the hostages, police say the man shot his grandmother seven times and wounded another woman, who he forced into a car.
-Police chased the vehicle and exchanged gunfire with the man, who crashed into a pole outside the Trader Joe's in the city's Silver Lake section and ran into the store.
+Police chased the vehicle and exchanged gunfire with the man, who crashed into a pole outside the Trader Joe's in the city's Silver Lake section and ran inside.

 Frightened customers and workers dove for cover as police bullets fired at the suspect shattered the store's glass doors.
-Some inside the supermarket climbed out windows as scores of police and firefighters and 18 ambulances converged on the scene and prepared for mass casualties.
+Some inside the supermarket climbed out windows and others barricaded themselves in rooms as scores of police and firefighters and 18 ambulances converged on the scene and prepared for mass casualties.

 Heavily armed officers in riot gear stood along the side of the store and used mirrors to look inside as hostage negotiators tried to coax the man into freeing his 40 to 50 hostages and surrendering.

-At about 6:30 p.m., about three hours after the standoff began, the man agreed to handcuff himself and walked out the front door, surrounded by four of the hostages.
+At about 6:30 p.m., the man agreed to handcuff himself and walked out the front door, surrounded by four of the hostages.
 The unidentified man, who police said is about 28, was immediately taken into custody.
 Police said he had a wound to his arm.

-Mayor Eric Garcetti congratulated police and firefighters for their work and mourned the loss of life at the Trader Joe's he and his wife regularly shopped at when they lived in the neighborhood.
+Mayor Eric Garcetti congratulated police and firefighters for their work and mourned the loss of life at the Trader Joe's where he and his wife regularly shopped when they lived in the neighborhood.

 "The heroism that was shown today was second to none and the teams that were able to respond, secure the perimeter and engage in conversation with the suspect no doubt saved lives today," he said, adding "our hearts go out to everyone who has been traumatized."

 Among those who survived the harrowing afternoon was 91-year-old Don Kohles.
-He was walking into the supermarket when the suspect crashed into the pole and police began firing.
+He lives in the neighborhood and was walking into the supermarket when he saw "two police cars coming like a bat out of hell" and the suspect crashed into the pole.

-He and others inside took cover and laid on the floor as the suspect ran into the store.
+The driver got out and police started firing at him as he ran toward the Trader Joe's.
+Kohles hurried inside and he and others took cover as the suspect ran in.

+Christian Dunlop, a real estate agent and actor who lives nearby and frequents the Trader Joe's, was on a corner near the store when he saw four people run out.
+One person, an employee, was dragging an injured woman by the hands.

+"Our hostage negotiators believed they had established a good rapport with him," the chief said.

-Officers were able to track the car using LoJack - a stolen vehicle tracking system - and officers tried to stop the car in Hollywood, but the man refused to pull over, Moore said.
-During the chase, the suspect fired at officers, shooting out the back window of his car, before he crashed.
+Officers were able to track the car using LoJack - a stolen vehicle tracking system - and officers tried to stop the suspect in Hollywood, but the man refused to pull over, Moore said.
+During the chase, the suspect fired at officers, shooting out the back window of his car.

-Outside the store, the man exchanged gunfire with police again and a woman was shot and killed, Moore said.
+Outside the store, the man exchanged gunfire with police again and the woman was shot and killed, Moore said.
 It was not clear if she died from police gunfire or was killed by the gunman.

-Christian Dunlop, a real estate agent and actor who lives nearby, said he was watching from the corner when he saw four people flee out the front of the store.
-An employee dragged an injured woman by the hands out the front door, he said.

-"Our hostage negotiators believed they had established a good rapport with him," the chief said.
+Moore said police and firefighters responded quickly but could not save her.

-Fire officials said six people, ranging from 12 to 81 years old, were taken to the hospital.
+Fire officials said six people, ranging in age from 12 to 81, were taken to the hospital.
 None had been shot and all were in fair condition.

 Associated Press writer Terry Tang in Phoenix contributed to this report.

-Note: This story has been corrected to show spelling of police chief is Michel Moore.